 BT Meetings will typically be the third Monday of each month.

 Announcements will be made every morning immediately following the 8:00 morning bell.
-If you need something included in the morning announcements it should be written down and put in Lydia Hedrick’s box, labeled announcements, by her office door before 7:30am.
+If you need something included in the morning announcements it should be emailed to the principal AND media coordinator 24 BEFORE you need it announced.
 Teachers are responsible for making sure that students are in the room and attentive to announcements at these times.
-Send students on the following months to lead the Pledge and Student Mission Statement:

 - Inclement Weather Procedures